lanebo1/SoftArch_Project/dev-documentation.md

 ### 6.2 DevOps

-RestoSam applies a unified DevOps pipeline for CI/CD, IaC, and monitoring.
+RestoSam applies a unified DevOps pipeline for CI/CD, and monitoring.

 - CI/CD: automated build, test, and deployment with rollback.